 Actor Kelly Preston, wife of John Travolta, dies aged 57

-Preston, who died of breast cancer, starred in films such as Mischief, Twins and Jerry Maguire
+The 57-year-old, who married John Travlota in 1991, appeared in Jerry Maguire and Twins

-Kelly Preston and John Travolta pose during a photocall for at the 71st annual Cannes Film Festival, in Cannes, France in May 2018.
-Photograph: Franck Robichon/EPA
+A file photograph of Kelly Preston and John Travolta together during the 71st annual Cannes Film Festival in May 2018.
+Preston died on Sunday after a two-year battle with breast cancer.
+Photograph: Ian Langsdon/EPA.

 Actor Kelly Preston, the wife of John Travolta, has died aged 57.